project-meucci/thimm.github.io/docs/Agtech - So What?/Ep63-evan-fraser-on-3-barriers-to-agtech-adoption-and-impacts-of-covid-19-on-agriculture.md

 ---
-title: Ep63 Evan Fraser on 3 barriers to agtech adoption and impacts of COVID-19 on agriculture
+title: Ep63 Evan Fraser On 3 Barriers To Agtech Adoption And Impacts Of Covid 19 On Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-03-25)